The Applicant Guide: How do I generate data on environmental exposure, ecotoxicology and efficacy?

 How will the ecotoxicology assessment be carried out?

 New uses never previously considered

-If you are making an application to the Pesticides Branch for the authorisation of new uses or products which have never previously been considered by CRD, applicants should include an assessment of the risk to non-target organisms, ie small mammals, birds, aquatic life, honeybees and other non-target arthropods, earthworms, soil microbial processes and non-target terrestrial plants.
-The risk that a use poses should be assessed in line with Regulation 1107/2009 and associated guidance, such as the EFSA guidance for the risk assessment of birds and mammals (EFSA, 2009, 7(12)1438).
+If you are making an application for authorisation of new uses or products which have never previously been considered by HSE, you must include a risk assessment for non-target organisms such as small mammals, birds, aquatic life, honeybees and other non-target arthropods, earthworms, soil microbial processes and non-target terrestrial plants.
+The risk that a use poses should be assessed in line with Regulation (EC) 1107/2009 and associated guidance, such as the EFSA guidance for the risk assessment of birds and mammals (EFSA, 2009, 7(12)1438).
 Further information can be found in the Ecotoxicology section.
-You should submit data used as a basis of the risk assessment with the application.
+Data used in the risk assessment with the application must be submitted.

 Extrapolation of previous risk assessment

 Where the proposed use involves an active substance previously authorised in another product for the same or similar uses, it may be possible to extrapolate data to the proposed use where there is access to the relevant data.
 You should address whether the rates and timings of the proposed use are within those already authorised for the same or a comparable use in an authorised formulation (preferably as a tabulated comparison).
 Any differences between the proposed and authorised uses should be addressed with data or a reasoned case.
 In addition, you should present reasoned cases explaining why extrapolation of data between different formulations is acceptable (advice on comparison of different formulations is given in the section 'Formulation changes' below).

 You should address the effect of formulation changes on both the hazard classification, with respect to aquatic life, and the risk to aquatic life and other non-target organisms.
 Depending on the nature of the change, new data or a reasoned case for extrapolation of previously evaluated active substance or product-related data should be submitted.